Merlijnv/merlijnv.github.io/_pages/evaluation.md

 Besides that I improved in writing I took more time for it and planned it better than other semesters.
 I also asked a lot of feedback compared to other semesters from both peers and teachers.

+### Learning outcomes

+For further reflection on my learning outcomes you can see the [homepage](/) where I explain what level I think I am and why.
+I think I did a really good job with my learning outcomes I improved the ones I am normally bad at and kept improving the ones I was already good at.

 ## Action points

 After this semester I am going to do my graduation internship.